rajeshm7910/apigee-hybrid-terraform/apigee-on-aks/README.md

         export ARM_SUBSCRIPTION_ID="your-subscription-id"
         export ARM_TENANT_ID="your-tenant-id"
         ```
-2. **Authenticate with GCP**:
+2. **Configure Google Cloud Authentication**:
+   There are two ways to authenticate with Google Cloud:

+   a) **User Account Authentication**:
-    *   Ensure you have the Google Cloud SDK (gcloud) installed and configured.
+   * Ensure you have the Google Cloud SDK (gcloud) installed and configured
+   * Run `gcloud auth application-default login` to authenticate
+   * Set your project: `gcloud config set project <your-project-id>`

+   b) **Service Account Authentication**:
+   * Create a service account with appropriate permissions (Owner/Editor)
+   * Download the service account key JSON file
+   * Set the environment variable: `export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/service-account-key.json"`
+   * Alternatively, you can specify the credentials file path in your Terraform provider configuration:
+     ```hcl
+     provider "google" {
+       credentials = file("path/to/your/service-account-key.json")
+       project     = "<your-project-id>"
+     }
+     ```

+   Note:
-    *   Ensure that Organization Policy is not disabled to create service account and associated Service Account Key.
+   * Ensure that Organization Policy is not disabled to create service account and associated Service Account Key
-    *   Ensure that the user performing terraform has the permissions to access Google Cloud resources.
-While not recommended but roles like `roles/editor` or `roles/owner` should ensure all tasks completes successfully.
+   * Ensure that the user or service account performing terraform has the permissions to access Google Cloud resources.
+While not recommended but roles like `roles/editor` or `roles/owner` should ensure all tasks completes successfully
-    *   Follow the instructions in the Apigee Hybrid documentation to authenticate with GCP using `gcloud auth application-default login` and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-    *   Optional: Set the `gcloud config set project <your-gcp-project-id>`

 3.  **Customize the Terraform configuration files**:
     *   Review `main.tf` (and any module files) to adjust Azure resource definitions like VNet address spaces, AKS cluster version, node pool configurations (VM sizes, count, taints, labels for Apigee workloads).